xStarbound/xStarbound/README.md

 - [Digital Storage](https://steamcommunity.com/sharedfiles/filedetails/?id=946227505) — the server-side scripts are not compatible with xStarbound's Lua sandbox.
 - [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — has various incompatibilities with xStarbound, including its usage of unintended humanoid rendering behaviour.
 - [Harder Core Mode](https://steamcommunity.com/sharedfiles/filedetails/?id=3527438945) — not compatible with xStarbound's Lua sandbox.
 Ask about a potential compatibility patch.
+- [Hunger Fighting Chairs](https://steamcommunity.com/sharedfiles/filedetails/?id=3546473893) — now incompatible with xStarbound due to an OpenStarbound dependency check.
+Ask about a potential compatibility patch.
 - [inventory scrambler](https://steamcommunity.com/sharedfiles/filedetails/?id=3538536096) ([GitHub](https://github.com/bongus-jive/inventory-scrambler)) — not compatible with xStarbound's Lua sandbox.
 Ask about a potential compatibility patch, but seriously, why would you want to scramble your inventory?
 - [Is this Printable?](https://steamcommunity.com/sharedfiles/filedetails/?id=3507216031) — not compatible with xStarbound.
 Ask about a compatibility patch.
 - [Light Limiter](https://steamcommunity.com/sharedfiles/filedetails/?id=3470727854) — neither compatible with nor necessary on xStarbound.